 Harry Sandick is a Partner in the Firm’s Litigation department and a member of the Firm’s White Collar Defense and Investigations team.
 A former Assistant U.S. Attorney for the Southern District of New York, Mr. Sandick focuses his practice on white collar criminal defense, internal investigations, securities fraud litigation and civil and criminal appellate litigation.
 Mr. Sandick has represented clients at every stage of the criminal process, ranging from witnesses who require counsel for an interview with the government during a grand jury investigation, to those who have been indicted and sentenced for serious white-collar offenses.
 He has been recognized by Chambers USA in the area of white-collar criminal defense and investigations.
 Clients quoted in Chambers praised Mr. Sandick as “super knowledgeable and incredibly responsive” and that he “is a very effective and trusted counsel”.
 Mr. Sandick has also been recognized as a “National Practice Area Star” and a “Litigation Star” for New York in the area of White Collar Crime by Euromoney Institutional Investor PLC's Benchmark Litigation.

 During his career in private practice, Mr. Sandick has represented organizations and individuals in investigations and prosecutions in New York and around the world in many of the leading white-collar investigations conducted during the past several years.
 In addition to representing individuals and institutions in the banking and financial services industry, he has significant experience representing tax exempt organizations and clients in the art world in regulatory, white collar, and other litigation matters.

-Investment bank personnel who have been under investigation for manipulation of LIBOR, foreign exchange currencies and other benchmark rates, insider trading or other securities fraud allegations.
+- Investment bank personnel who have been under investigation for manipulation of LIBOR, foreign exchange currencies and other benchmark rates, insider trading or other securities fraud allegations.

 - Financial advisors and brokers who sold structured notes that led to client losses, or whose clients used their brokerage accounts to engage in illegal activity, including money-laundering.

-Private equity, hedge fund and financial institutions in connection with investigations into violations of Foreign Corrupt Practices Act (FCPA), anti-money laundering laws (AML), and the regulations promulgated by the Office of Foreign Asset Controls (OFAC), and registration under the Foreign Agents Registration Act (FARA).
+- Financial institutions, tax exempt organizations, and art market participants in connection with investigations into violations of Foreign Corrupt Practices Act (FCPA), anti-money laundering laws (AML), the regulations promulgated by the Office of Foreign Asset Controls (OFAC), and registration under the Foreign Agents Registration Act (FARA).